sivagirish81/Web-Tech-Notes/Notes/T1_MATERIAL/Notes.md

-# CBT - 1
+# Unit - 1
 XML HttpRequest

 	+ Update a web page without reloading the page
 	+ Request data from a server - after the page has loaded
 	+ Receive data from a server  - after the page has loaded
 	+ Send data to a server - in the background

 	+ The responseText property returns the server response as a text string.

 Window.history

 	+ The window.history object contains the browsers history.

 Javascript Basics

 	Javascript Objects : A JavaScript object is a collection of named values

 	+ A primitive value is a value that has no properties or methods

 	+ JavaScript variables can contain single values : var person = "John Doe";   // All strings are objects

 	+ The values are written as name : value pairs (name and value separated by a colon). : var person = {firstName:"John", lastName:"Doe", age:50, eyeColor:"blue"};

 	+ Methods are actions that can be performed on objects

 	+ Objects are mutable: They are addressed by reference, not by value. var person = {firstName:"John", lastName:"Doe", age:50, eyeColor:"blue"}
 		var x = person;
 		x.age = 10;           // This will change both x.age and person.age

 	+ You can add new properties to an existing object by simply giving it a value.

 	+ Delete Keyword
 		* The delete keyword deletes a property from an object: var person = {firstName:"John", lastName:"Doe", age:50, eyeColor:"blue"};
 		delete person.age;   // or delete person["age"];

 		* The delete keyword deletes both the value of the property and the property itself.

 		* After deletion, the property cannot be used before it is added back again.

 		* The delete operator is designed to be used on object properties.
 It has no effect on variables or functions.

 		* The delete operator should not be used on predefined JavaScript object properties.
 It can crash your application.

 		* The delete keyword does not delete inherited properties, but if you delete a prototype property, it will affect all objects inherited from the prototype.

 	+ The call() and apply() methods are predefined JavaScript methods. var person1 = {
 	  		fullName: function() {
 	    	return this.firstName + " " + this.lastName;
 	  		}
 		}
 		var person2 = {
 		  firstName:"John",
 		  lastName: "Doe",
 		}
 		person1.fullName.call(person2);  // Will return "John Doe"
 		whenever you want to invoke an other objects methods on an abject you invoke call() or apply()

 AJAX = Asynchronous JavaScript And XML.